jansedivy/raytracer/README.md

 ## Features

-- Code is automatically reloaded when you compile modify source and compile
+- Code is automatically reloaded when you compile modified source
 - Each frame can be saved as image for animations

 ## Installation